Skip to main content

 If you’re trying to find out whether you have COVID or not, you don’t need to retest after a positive COVID result.
 Positive results on COVID tests (whether PCR or rapid) are very reliable.
 There’s no need to confirm this with another test.

 Experts used to recommend retesting for COVID to find out when you were no longer contagious and could stop isolating.
 These recommendations have changed though.
-The CDC currently recommends that you can return to normal activities after COVID once you can say “yes” to both of these statements:
+The CDC currently recommends that you can return to normal activities once you can say “yes” to both of these statements:

 • Your symptoms have resolved.

-• You’ve been fever free for 24 hours.
+• You’ve been fever-free for 24 hours.

 The CDC no longer recommends retesting for COVID before returning to normal activities.